After School Sport and Arts Initiative

 The communities taking part in the ASSAI pilot were selected by a committee representing several BC government ministries.
 The committee used a variety of data and experience to determine places in BC where there was both a need for after school programming and readiness to implement it.
 Communities were also selected to reflect a variety of BC’s regions and urban, rural and remote settings.
 Currently, ASSAI supports 17 BC school districts to deliver programming in over 30 communities.

-DASH supports the ASSAI by:
+Until fall 2017, DASH supported the ASSAI by:

 - Providing resources for program planning